How rain turns into destructive floods – DW – 08/07/2023

 Water and particles: a fatal combination

-But that alone isn't enough to wash away houses and streets — it's the particles that get carried along with it.
-These are driven into the ground, streets and walls of buildings, and develop a hugely erosive power.
+But that alone isn't enough to wash away houses and streets — it's the particles that get carried along by the waters.
+These are driven into the ground, streets and walls of buildings, and develop enormously erosive power.

 "Once parts of these objects start to come under attack, the material underneath is more easily carried away," explains Dietze, adding that streets and buildings on unconsolidated ground can also be undermined, making it easier for more material to break away.

-Note: This article was originally published in German.
-It was first published July 19, 2021, and updated to include flooding in Slovenia on August 7, 2023.